 |Zaï pits in Niger, West Africa.
 The pits concentrate scarce water and nutrients, so providing plants a foothold in exhausted, barren lands.
 The pits are excavated manually, incurring high labor costs.
 Photo source: FAO.|

 There is no question that climate influences agriculture.
 Farmers are keenly aware of patterns of air temperature, rainfall, solar radiation, wind direction and velocity, and humidity in their locale and have devised many clever adaptations to compensate for less-than-optimal conditions.
 For example, Chinampas, “floating gardens” in Mesoamerica have built up soil on shallow lake beds that take advantage of soil moisture and the temperate influence of water bodies.
 Viticulturists exploit their terroir, a biophysical domain differentiating not only vintage wines but presently lending artisanal sheen to products like grains and vegetables.
 High tunnels have enabled season extension for vegetables and fruits in cool temperate, frost-prone areas.
 Upland rice farmers in West Africa mitigate the risk of hit-and-miss early season rains by planting short duration rice varieties in the moisture retentive, nutrient-enriched soils of riverine terraces and slope bottoms.
 And Zaï pits have been championed for their ability to restore degraded land in semi-arid sub-Saharan Africa.
-I don’t know if these efforts qualify as climate smart agriculture or not, but all have emerged as spontaneous farmer-led innovations perceived to harness and/or mitigate natural, fairly predictable events, including climate variability, to enhance productivity, spread risk, and improve food security.
+I don’t know if these efforts qualify as climate smart agriculture or not, but all have emerged as spontaneous farmer-led innovations perceived to harness and/or mitigate natural, fairly predictable events, including climate variability, to secure productivity, spread risk, and improve food security.

 What, then, does the FAO mean by “agricultural practices that sustainably increase productivity, resilience, and mitigate GHGs”?
 Do production practices have to meet all three criteria simultaneously to be considered climate smart?
 Is CSA primarily aimed at smallholders in developing nations or the global agricultural sector?
 Are GHG-producing fertilizers privileged or verboten?
 What about GMOs?
 Fossil fuels?
 Or should we all look forward to pedal-operated plows?
 On these points and others, the FAO is notoriously vague.
 For guidance I turned to two recent works, Climate Change and Agriculture Worldwide, a 2016 CIRAD publication, and Earthscan Food and Agriculture’s 2016 Climate Change and Agricultural Development: Improving Resilience Through Climate Smart Agriculture, Agroecology, and Conservation.
 What has been revealed?

-Not surprisingly, the CSA concept appears tailored for resource-limited smallholders in food insecure nations.
-Here, smallholders are defined as farm operators with fewer than 2 hectares, which are dominant in the tropical zones.
+Not surprisingly, the CSA concept appears tailored mainly for resource-limited smallholders in food insecure nations.
+Here, smallholders are defined as farm operators with fewer than 2 hectares (five acres), which are dominant in the tropical zones.
 Beyond that, there is little agreement on what CSA measures, reports, and verifies.
 Mitigation is primarily concerned with production techniques for reducing GHG emissions in the atmosphere.
 Techniques favoring climate mitigation include, coincidentally or not, an array of options known for decades as “sustainable” agriculture: soil and water conservation; efforts to increase the level of organic matter in soil; temporal and spatial crop associations; multipurpose trees; local biodiversity and crop genetics; and mixed farming practices.
 Agriculture that is adapted to climate change is said to be ‘resilient’, meaning it allows production to continue even in the face of unexpected ‘disruptions’, whatever that may mean.
 Curiously, there is nothing in the definition of CSA that would require turning away from large-scale, denaturalizing industrial agriculture.
 In fact, CSA could, potentially, be any adaptive process no matter how trivial or accidental.
 On the other hand, the CSA movement is rife with sharply dissenting ideological and political interests.
 Should agricultural inputs be regulated?
 Who decides which inputs, and outcomes, are climate smart, and which are not?

 Perhaps the biggest push within CSA is for carbon sequestration.
 Increasing atmospheric carbon dioxide (CO2) concentrations have been linked to fossil fuel burning, land clearing and drainage, soil tillage, and other human activities.
 Since CO2 accounts for about 75 % of greenhouse gases implicated in climate change (agriculture’s share is 11-15%1), it makes sense to explore ways to remove it from the atmosphere, a process called ‘sequestration’.
 Where do we put CO2 in order to achieve sequestration?
 To answer this, let’s look at the global carbon cycle schematically: